Label and Tag Opportunities Show Promise for 2021 and Beyond

 Dive Into Digital

-In the ongoing COVID-19 Print Business Indicators Survey by PRINTING United Alliance and NAPCO Research, parent company of Print+Promo Marketing, 80% of brand owners surveyed said that they preferred to work with printers and converters that offer digital printing.
+In a report from NAPCO Research, parent company of Print+Promo Marketing, titled Digital Package Printing: The Time is Now, 80% of brand owners surveyed said that they preferred to work with printers and converters that offer digital printing.
 Cirigliano has also noticed the attention digital is receiving.
 Technology innovations coupled with brand owner demands are a possible explanation for the slight shift away from flexographic.